Afflecks, Northern Quarter

 What is Afflecks?

-Afflecks (formerly Affleck’s Palace) is a legendary indoor emporium in Manchester’s Northern Quarter, located at the intersection of Church Street, Tib Street and Oldham Street (en.wikipedia.org).
+Afflecks (formerly Affleck’s Palace) is a legendary indoor emporium in Manchester’s Northern Quarter, between Church Street, Tib Street, Oldham Street and Dale Street (en.wikipedia.org).
 The building originally housed Affleck & Brown, a notable Victorian-era drapery and department store founded in the 1860s.
 It closed in the early 1970s as the area declined in favour of newer shopping centres (atlasobscura.com).

 In 1982, James and Elaine Walsh leased the derelict building and transformed it into Affleck’s Palace, a vibrant hub of independent stalls renting space on flexible weekly terms.
 This fresh model helped revive the area and turned it into a haven for alternative fashion, vintage goods, indie music, and subculture trading (en.wikipedia.org).
-Despite management changes and rebuilding after a fire, it re‑opened in 2008 as simply Afflecks, now owned by Bruntwood while preserving the fiercely independent ethos (en.wikipedia.org).
-Over the years, the emporium has become a cultural landmark, home to around 60–70 unique traders and regularly cited as a must-see attraction in the Northern Quarter (visitmanchester.com).
+Following a brief closure in 2008, it reopened as simply Afflecks and is now managed by Bruntwood while preserving the fiercely independent ethos (en.wikipedia.org).
+Today the emporium is home to dozens of small, independent traders and remains a must‑see Northern Quarter landmark (visitmanchester.com).

 Why Shoot Here?